chococlat/DesktopMemo/README.md

 If you have any error popping up follow these steps:

+- Close the app
 - Remove these files if you find them:
   - ft
   - Any file named Default.(any format)
 - Set your wallpaper again in the windows settings
 - Reopen the app

+## Funding
+I am doing this in my freetime, if you want to support me and see more updates you can buy me a coffe -> https://ko-fi.com/chococlat
+Any help is greatly appreciated.